vero-code/castanea/README.md

 builds cognitive reserve, thereby providing a protective effect against neurodegeneration.
 ```

-### WriterAgent
+### Test for WriterAgent

+Writing an argumentative essay is not just text generation, but a demonstration of the ability to build a logical structure (thesis, arguments, conclusion).
+Using the save_report tool here is absolutely logical - the student will want to save his work.

 ```
-Write a short, three-paragraph essay on the importance of bees for the ecosystem.
+Write a 5-paragraph argumentative essay on whether social media has a net positive or negative impact on teenage mental health.
+Save the output to 'social_media_essay.txt'.
 ```

 ## 📜 License